barchart/cmdtyStats-doc/docs/content/CONAB.md

 * Is free trial available?

 ### Who is CONAB?
 Companhia Nacional de Abastecimento (Conab) is a public company headquartered in Brasília, linked to the Ministry of Agriculture, Livestock and Supply (Mapa).
 The Company was created through Law no. 8,029, of April 12, 1990 , which authorized the merger of three public companies: the Production Financing Company (CFP), the Brazilian Food Company (Cobal) and the Brazilian Storage Company (Cibrazem).
 Its activities started on January 1, 1991, with 100% capital from the National Treasury.
+For more information, please see https://www.conab.gov.br/institucional

 ### What data does CONAB offer via cmdtyStats?
 |Agency                            | Area | Frequency | Start Date | Description |